The best bike repair stands – often referred to as workstands – are an essential item when you’re working on your bike or carrying out repairs.

 Go to a WorldTour race and all you’ll see is this style of stand.

-It doesn’t involve any clamping on frame tubes, and lets the mechanic easily spin the bike so they can reach all areas and sides of the bike without having to move themselves.
+It doesn’t involve any clamping on frame tubes, and enables the mechanic to easily spin the bike so they can reach all areas and sides of the bike without having to move themselves.

 This style is more compact too, so the stand takes up less room whether in use or not.